-- make provision for payment by the Minister to, or in respect of, the Office or in respect of the Director General.
-The Director General and the Parliamentary Commissioner for Administration may jointly investigate a matter in relation to which the Director General has functions by virtue of this section, 5 and (b) the Parliamentary Commissioner for Administration has functions by virtue of the Parliamentary Commissioner Act 1967.
-The Minister may disclose information to the Director General or to 10 a person acting on the Director General's behalf, for the purposes of the exercise by the Director General or by any person acting on the Director General's behalf, of a public sector fraud complaints function.
-The Director General and the Parliamentary Commissioner for Administration may disclose information to each other for the purposes 15 of the exercise of a function by virtue of this section, or under the Parliamentary Commissioner Act 1967.
-Regulations under this section may, in particular, makefurther provision about the disclosure of information under 20 subsection (4) or (5); provision about the further disclosure of information that has been so disclosed.
-A disclosure of information authorised by or under this section does not breach - 25 any obligation of confidence owed by the person making the disclosure, or (b) any other restriction on the disclosure of information (however imposed).
-No provision made by or under this section authorises a disclosure 30 of information that would contravene the data protection legislation (but in determining whether a disclosure would do so, the power conferred by this section is to be taken into account), or is prohibited by any of Parts 1 to 7 or Chapter 1 of Part 9 of 35 the Investigatory Powers Act 2016.
-In this section- (9)

-"data protection legislation" has the same meaning as in the Data Protection Act 2018 (see section 3 of that Act);

-"public sector fraud complaints function" means a function in relation to the exercise of functions conferred by section 7 of the Public Authorities (Fraud, Error and Recovery) Act 2025;
+- (b) make provision for payment by the Minister to, or in respect of, the Office or in respect of the Director General. - (3) The Director General and the Parliamentary Commissioner for Administration may jointly investigate a matter in relation to which - (a) the Director General has functions by virtue of this section, and - (b) the Parliamentary Commissioner for Administration has functions by virtue of the Parliamentary Commissioner Act 1967. - (4) The Minister may disclose information to the Director General or to a person acting on the Director General's behalf, for the purposes of the exercise by the Director General or by any person acting on the Director General's behalf, of a public sector fraud complaints function. - (5) The Director General and the Parliamentary Commissioner for Administration may disclose information to each other for the purposes 15 of the exercise of a function - - (a) by virtue of this section, or - (b) under the Parliamentary Commissioner Act 1967. - (6) Regulations under this section may, in particular, make - (a) further provision about the disclosure of information under subsection (4) or (5); - (b) provision about the further disclosure of information that has been so disclosed. - (7) A disclosure of information authorised by or under this section does not breach - - (a) any obligation of confidence owed by the person making the disclosure, or - (b) any other restriction on the disclosure of information (however imposed). - (8) No provision made by or under this section authorises a disclosure 30 of information that - (a) would contravene the data protection legislation (but in determining whether a disclosure would do so, the power conferred by this section is to be taken into account), or - (b) is prohibited by any of Parts 1 to 7 or Chapter 1 of Part 9 of 35 the Investigatory Powers Act 2016. - (9) In this section - "data protection legislation" has the same meaning as in the Data Protection Act 2018 (see section 3 of that Act); - "public sector fraud complaints function" means a function in relation to the exercise of functions conferred by section 7 of the Public Authorities (Fraud, Error and Recovery) Act 2025;